za840314/HTML-Universal-Speed-Controller/README.md

 | `chrome/`  | Chrome (Manifest V3) source files  |
 | `firefox/` | Firefox (Manifest V2) source files |
 | `dist/`    | Ready-to-download `.zip` bundles   |

-## Disclaimer

-For personal use.
-Speeding up a site only changes timing inside your own browser.
-It cannot change anything decided by a server, such as game outcomes or server-checked cooldown timers.